WebHeroSchool/NM_MyJsStyleGuide/README.md

 const x = y + 5;
 ```

-10.Start all comments with a space to make it easier to read.
+    10. Start all comments with a space to make it easier to read.
 ```js
 // bad
 //is current tab